alwstar/AML-ICL/Nex/README.md

 ### 2. Model Size: Kitchen Equipment Matters

 - **Bigger is Better**: Larger models tend to perform better at ICL tasks.
 - **Narrowing Gaps**: As model size increases, the performance difference between zero-shot, one-shot, and few-shot learning often shrinks.
+ICL effectiveness relies on the model's vast pre-trained knowledge.
 - **Chef's Perspective**: It's like having a more experienced chef who can adapt quickly, regardless of how many example dishes they're shown.

 ### 3. Task Complexity: From Sandwiches to Soufflés